 7. Pay attention to the behavior changes that show changes in one’s thoughts, emotions and intentions.

 These may be gestures of uncertainty, and vice versa gestures of openness (or gestures of confidence) if the situation changes and the person feels comfortable and confident.
-If he is not sure of his words or actions, it will be expressed in the body language.
+If they are not sure of their words or actions, it will be expressed in their body language.

 8. Learn to recognize false or deceptive nonverbal signals.

 The skill of recognition of false or deceptive nonverbal signals comes with experience.
 We can meet people who know and confidently use non-verbal means of communication, using the necessary gestures to convince us of their honesty.
 Try to notice the contradictions in the body language and behavior of such people.
 You need to understand what kind of person is before you.

 For example, a person who wants to convince others of his sincerity will use the gesture of open hands, but if at the same time his legs are closed it is likely that he is lying.